-Your company has installed a new paint shop in order to facilitate superior paint finished vehicle.
-The commissioning of the paint shop is likely to be effected in the financial year 2005-06.
-Your company is an ISO 9001 and ISO 14001Company.
+Your company has commissioned a new paint shop in order to facilitate superior paint finished vehicle.
+Your company is an ISO 9001 and ISO 14001 Company.
 The company has taken several initiatives to ensure that the best quality products are made available to its customers.